agordon16/Credit_Risk_Analysis/README.md

 ## Results
 ### Resampling Models
 * Naive Random Oversampling
-    This oversampling model produced a balanced accuracy score of 65.73%.
-This model also returned an overall precision score of .99, which seems to indicate an excellent predictive response rate.
+    This oversampling model produced an avg balanced accuracy score of 65.73%.
+This model also returned an overall precision score of .99, which *seems* to indicate an excellent predictive response rate however, this is primarily due to .
 With an overall recall score of .60, this tends to lean towards a lower confidence in the accuracy of our data.
-Our F1 score in this model falls at .75 which is a decent score.
-The lower recall score aligns with our accuracy score to indicate that, while this model **may** be effective, our client would like benefit from running their data through several different models.
+Our overall F1 score in this model falls at .75 which appears to be a decent score but because the majority of this is for low risk, it does not fare well for the high risk applicants.
+The lower recall score aligns with our accuracy score to indicate that, while this model **may** be effective, our client would likely benefit from running their data through several different models.

     ![NRO](https://github.com/agordon16/Credit_Risk_Analysis/blob/1a28b2d4601ec5688415d03c7cc19b118d45940f/Images/NaiveRamdonOversamplingjpg.jpg)

 * SMOTE Oversampling
     This model produced a balanced accuracy score of 66.22%, overall precision score of .99, and overall recall score of .69.
-An overall F1 score of .81 indicates a better model than our previous Naive Random Oversampling model.
+An overall F1 score of .81 indicates a better model than our previous Naive Random Oversampling model, but again, the  majority falls to low risk and thus this could skew the avg.
 However, with a balanced accuracy score close to the previous model, we should continue to run the data through more models.

     ![SMOTE](https://github.com/agordon16/Credit_Risk_Analysis/blob/1a28b2d4601ec5688415d03c7cc19b118d45940f/Images/SMOTE%20Oversamplingjpg.jpg)